-Science Pub Series #15 – Our Changing Ocean
+Science Pub Series #15 – Our Changing Ocean (SOLD OUT)

 Join us for an Orange County lecture in honor of Earth Day by Dr. Katherine Mackey, who will talk about causes, consequences, and solutions to current problems affecting the earth’s oceans.
 Dr. Mackey is the Clare Boothe Luce Assistant Professor of Earth System Science at the University of California, Irvine.